Nachhaltige-Entwicklung-Deutschland/open-sdg-site-starter/_pages/en/agenda.md

 <h3>Reviewing the goal achievement</h3>

 The UN Statistical Commission was charged together with the national statistical offices to develop global indicators for the targets.
-The mandated „Inter-agency and Expert Group on SDG Indicators" ([IAEG-SDGs](https://unstats.un.org/sdgs/iaeg-sdgs/)) presented and continuously developed a set of indicators for this purpose.
+The mandated "Inter-agency and Expert Group on SDG Indicators" ([IAEG-SDGs](https://unstats.un.org/sdgs/iaeg-sdgs/)) presented and continuously developed a set of indicators for this purpose.
 This IAEG-SDGs consists of statistical offices of some UN member states, including the Federal Statistical Office for Germany.

 <h3>National Reporting about sustainable development</h3>